Ameba-AIoT/ameba-rtos-pro2-doc/source/application_note/06_MMF.rst

 data stream .

-In this section, there will be an introduction to correctly select the mmfv2 sample program and adjust the parameters.
+In this section, there will be an introduction to correctly select the mmf sample program and adjust the parameters.

 Selecting and setting up sample program
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~